xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

-server, which attempts to use [web sockets](http://en.wikipedia.org/wiki/WebSockets) when available, and transparently falls back to Flash sockets or even old-school AJAX polling if the former options aren’t supported by the browser.
+server, which attempts to use [web sockets](http://en.wikipedia.org/wiki/WebSockets) when available, and transparently falls back to Flash sockets or even old-school AJAX polling if the former options aren't supported by the browser.

 It then provides all of the methods and event handlers for connecting and sending data over the connection.
 The beauty behind how this is implemented is